State-of-Rhode-Island-eCMS/ecms_profile/docs/authentication.md

 `https://new.website.com/openid-connect/windows_aad`

 ## Drupal Roles
-Groups created in AAD will be strictly mapped to roles in Drupal via the group name, and the role name.
+Groups created in AAD will be mapped to roles in Drupal via the group name, and the role name _only if_ those roles exist in Drupal.
+Any Drupal role that is manually applied to a user will remain the next time a user authenticates with AAD.
+The only role that will _not remain_ is the `Drupal_Admin` role.
+If a user is manually given the `Drupal_Admin` role in Drupal and the user does not have that group in AAD.
+On their next login, they will be removed from the `Drupal_Admin` role.
+All other Drupal roles will remain with the account.

 ### Role Assumptions
-It is to be assumed that the AAD group `Drupal_Admin` will be mapped to the Drupal role titled `Drupal Admin`.
+It is to be assumed that the AAD group `Drupal_Admin` will be mapped to the Drupal role titled `Drupal_Admin`.
 If a user authenticates and has this group, the user will be allowed to administer _ALL SITES_ in the system.

 ### Site access
 Site access will be determined by AAD role identified by the site's URI.
-Any user who authenticates through AAD and is NOT in the AAD group `Drupal Admin` will be required to have a group name that matches domain name of the site.
+Any user who authenticates through AAD and is NOT in the AAD group `Drupal_Admin` will be required to have a group name that matches domain name of the site.
 If the user does not have a group with the domain name of the site, they will be denied access.